HSF/hsf.github.io/_workinggroups/pyhep.md

 * [PyHEP-histogramming](https://gitter.im/HSF/PyHEP-histogramming){:target="_pyhep_histogramming_gitter_channel} for discussions around histogramming.
 * [mpl-hep](https://gitter.im/HSF/mpl-hep){:target="_mpl_hep_gitter_channel} for Matplotlib proposals related to Particle Physics.

+# Group Activities

+* PyHEP **topical meetings "Python Module of the Month"** - [agendas](https://indico.cern.ch/category/11412/).
+  These meetings follow the idea of the [Python 3 Module of the Week](https://pymotw.com/3/), but with a spirit adapted to our needs: presentations with a focus on libraries relevant to data analysis in Particle Physics, either from the Data Science domain or HEP domain specific.
+* **Annual PyHEP workshops**, see details below.

+The meetings are since 2020 recorded and all videos are available as [HSF YouTube playlists](https://www.youtube.com/c/HEPSoftwareFoundation/playlists).

 # PyHEP Series of Workshops